 After you have submitted TDS to the government by filing Form 26QB, you need to generate and download Form 16B which is the certificate of TDS submitted.
 The process to generate Form 16B is given below:

 Step 1: If you are a first-time user, register on TRACES as a Taxpayer with your PAN Card Number and the Challan number registered during payment.

 Step 2: Once you register, whether you are a seller or a buyer, you will be able to obtain your approved Form 16B.
 Check your Form 26AS seven days after payment.
 You will see that your payment is reflected in “Part F” under “Details of Tax Deducted at Source on Sale of Immoveable Property u/s 194(IA) [For Buyer of Property]”.

 This gives you details such as TDS certificate number (which TRACES generates), name and PAN of deductee, transaction date and amount, acknowledgement number (which is the same as the one on your Form 26QB), date of deposit and TDS deposited.

-You should be able to see that the status of your Form 16B download request is Available.
-If status says Submitted wait for a few hours more before repeating the last step.
-Download the .zip file.
-The password to open the .zip file is Date of Birth of Deductor (the format is DDMMYYYY).
-Your form will be available inside the .zip file as a pdf.
-Take a print out and keep it safely with you.
+Step 4: You should be able to see that the status of your Form 16B download request is Available.
+If status says Submitted, wait for a few hours more before repeating the last step.
+Download the “.zip file“.